Kiril3l5/Kiril3l5.github.io/_projects/Get-hired.md

 ## A stepping stone to success

 This is not a typical agency.
-We only look for candidates who are certain that they can achieve far more than their current position allows them to.
-This means that you are at that stage of your life where career comes first.
-You will take the most challenging assignments and spend countless hours after work learning and getting better.
-Sick hours are a useless benefit to you as your organism is always healthy and caffeinated to perform at a level unheard of before.
-You will guide your peers.
-You will outshine seasoned employees.
-You will become an absolute corporate weapon.
+We seek candidates who are confident in their ability to achieve far more than their current position allows.
+This means you’ve reached a stage in your life where your career comes first.
+You take on the most challenging assignments and spend countless hours after work learning, growing, and improving.
+Sick days are a useless benefit to you — your body remains healthy, and your mind is always caffeinated, ready to perform at an extraordinary level.
+You guide your peers, outshine seasoned employees, and evolve into an unstoppable corporate force.

-In turn, we deliver the best compensation rates in the industry for comparable positions.
-We make it crystal clear if they decide to hire you, that you are not there to follow the job description doing the bare minimum.
-You are there to exceed all expectations and provide the most value to shareholders.
-You are there to set a company record for promotion rate.
-You are there to earn enough to actually afford a property in this economy.
+In return, we secure the best compensation rates in the industry for comparable positions.
+We make it crystal clear to employers that if they decide to hire you, they are not bringing in someone to follow a job description and do the bare minimum.
+You are there to exceed expectations, maximize value for shareholders, and set new records for promotions.
+You are there to earn at a level that enables you to achieve financial goals — including affording a property in today's challenging economy.

-If you believe you have these qualities and are ready to outperform the best players on the market, reach out to us by filling out the form below.
+If you believe you possess these qualities and are ready to outperform the top players in the market, reach out by filling out the form below.

 > ‘May the Force be with you’ is charming but it’s not important.
 What’s important is that you become the Force – for yourself and perhaps for other people.